Portrait with Apples

-Portrait with Apples, also known as Elisabeth with Apples, is an oil on canvas painting by August Macke from 1909.
+Portrait with Apples, also known as Elisabeth with Apples, is an oil-on-canvas painting executed in 1909 by the German Expressionist painter August Macke.
 It shows his wife Elisabeth Gerhardt and was created shortly after their wedding.
-This paintings shows the influence of Fauvism, since he got to know their painters during his honeymoon in Paris.
+Macke had studied the work of the Fauve artists during his honeymoon in Paris, and the painting shows their influence.
 It marks the beginning of his public artistic appreciation.
 The work belongs to the collection of the Städtische Galerie im Lenbachhaus, in Munich.

 Description

 The painting shows the pregnant Elisabeth as a half-length figure, her quiet face turned towards the artist, but the slightly downcast eyes are directed to an imaginary point to the right, outside the frame.
 In her hands she holds a bowl with three apples in yellow, red and green.
 The figure is not in the center of the canvas, because the yellowish curtain on the right edge, gathered by a cord, moves it a little to the left.
 The lighting is gentle, the white cloak placed over the shoulders brightens the composition and suggests the gentle curve of her chest under the green dress.
 The background of the painting is brownish black and does not distract from the figure.
 So the artist shows his beloved wife as the main thing.